tjlaxs/nakkikuningas/README.md

 ### CI

-- filename for windows build is missing ".exe"
+- Filename for windows build is missing ".exe"
+- Run GUT before building

 ## About